 A bench knife is a general-purpose cutting and scraping implement that you can use for odd jobs like scraping out the interior of a pen barrel.
 I've found that the most useful bench knife has a sheepsfoot blade.
 Sheepsfoot, or sheep’s foot, describes a blade with a straight cutting edge and a blunt back edge that curves down to meet the sharp edge.
 The point is not used for stabbing or piercing, and to reduce the risk of accidentally stabbing yourself or the thing you’re working on, it’s not nearly so sharp as many blades’ tips.
 Until about 2010, you could find the sheepsfoot bench knife shown here at one or two jewelry supply houses, but as of this writing the best inexpensive sheepsfoot knives are Victorinox paring knives.
 If you want to use a sheepsfoot blade in an X-acto handle as your bench knife, there is a No 26 blade for that purpose.
 If you decide to go this route, you will need to buy a pack of blades and a No 2 handle; the sheepsfoot blades do not fit the common No 1 handle.

 For cleaning crud off of pens or out of them, brushes are the premier tool.
 A set of tube brushes, as shown below, can clean inside barrels, caps, sections, and many other tubular parts.
 Nail brushes will come in handy for cleaning the outsides of caps and barrels, especially the barrel threads that engage the cap.
-You can also use it for cleaning under clips where you don’t want to, or cannot, remove them.
+You can also use them for cleaning under clips where you don’t want to, or cannot, remove them.
 I recommend keeping two nail brushes, one for dirty work and one for finishing work on clean parts.
 The critical thing to remember is that you should use only brushes made with natural bristle.
 Never use brushes with bristles made of nylon or any other synthetic material; synthetic bristles can be harder than the materials you are working on, such as celluloid or hard rubber, and they can make deep scratches.

 Bulb syringes are perfect for forcing water through a barrel or a section assembly, or for driving water into a cap to lift out ink that’s hiding down there at the bottom of the inner cap.
 An unmodified syringe like the one on the right is especially useful when you want to flush ink out of a cartridge/converter pen; wedge the syringe in the back of the section, and squeeze.
 You can fit a cut-off syringe like the one on the left over the nose of a hooded-nib pen like a Parker “51” or 61 for cleaning these pens easily.
 You will find other uses for these tools as well.

 Cotton swabs are indispensable for cleaning out tight areas and for applying dabs of Rapido-Eze, water, or whatever.
-I prefer the type with paper sticks because you can cut off one end at a diagonal and have a very handy pointed hard paper tool for pushing stuck-on ink out of sections or “51” collectors and for precision application of Simichrome.
+I prefer the type with paper sticks because you can cut off one end at a diagonal and have a very handy pointed hard paper tool for pushing stuck-on ink out of sections or “51” collectors and for precision application of Simichrome or Flitz.
 Buy a big pack.
 You’ll need it.

 How else are you going to fill eyedropper-filling pens or empty cartridges for testing C/C pens that you don’t have converters for?
 Get a glass eyedropper, not a cheap plastic one.
 Some states don’t allow the sale of medical syringes, but in most states you can buy them at designated pharmacies through a clean needle program.
 (I don’t know the laws in countries other than the U.S.A.)
 The first thing to do with the syringe’s needle is to grind its end off flat and deburr it.
 Do not keep a sharp syringe in your work area, or you will end up stabbing yourself.